Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

 where $\xi=\Pi_v \xi_v$ is a generic character on $U(k)\backslash U(\BA)$, extended to $H(\BA)$ trivially on the reductive part $H_0(\BA)$.
 We refer the reader to Definition \ref{defn:generic} for the definition of generic characters.

 Let $\pi$ be a cuspidal automorphic representation of $G(\BA)$ whose central character is trivial on $Z_{G,H}(\BA)$.
 One of the most fundamental problems in the relative Langlands program is to establish the relation between $\CP_{H}|_{\pi}$-the period integral restricted to the space of $\pi$, and special values of some automorphic $L$-functions $L(s_0,\pi,\rho_X)$ of $\pi$.
-For example, if $G=\SO_{n+1}\times \SO_n$ and $H=\SO_n$, then $(G,H)$ is the famous Gross--Prasad model and its period integrals are related to the central value of the tensor $L$-function $L(1/2,\pi_1\times \pi_2)$ (here $\pi=\pi_1\otimes \pi_2$ is a cuspidal automorphic representation of $\SO_{n+1}(\BA)\times \SO_n(\BA)$).
+For example, if $G=\SO_{n+1}\times \SO_n$ and $H=\SO_n$, then $(G,H)$ is the famous Gross--Prasad model defined in \cite{GP1}, \cite{GP2} and its period integrals are related to the central value of the tensor $L$-function $L(1/2,\pi_1\times \pi_2)$ (here $\pi=\pi_1\otimes \pi_2$ is a cuspidal automorphic representation of $\SO_{n+1}(\BA)\times \SO_n(\BA)$, and the representation $\rho_X$ is the standard tensor product representation of ${}^LG$).
 This point of view was most systematically put forward by Sakellaridis \cite{Sa12}, and Sakellaridis-Venkatesh \cite{SV}.
 As in \cite{SV}, the spherical varieties under the consideration in this paper have no Type $N$ spherical root and are wavefront.
 We refer the reader to Sections 2.1 and 3.1 of \cite{SV} for the definitions of wavefront and spherical roots.

 In general, in order to find the $L$-functions related to the period integral $\CP_{H}(\phi)$ for $\phi=\otimes_v\phi_v\in \otimes_v\pi_v$, one needs to compute the local relative character $I_{H_v}(\phi_v)$ for the spherical pair $(G_v,H_v):=(G(k_v),H(k_v))$ over unramified places $v\in |k|$.
 If the model $(G,H)$ is strongly tempered (see Section \ref{sec:notation} for the definition of strongly tempered) or is the Whittaker induction of a strongly tempered pair $(G_0,H_0)$, the local relative character $I_{H_v}(\phi_v)$ is defined to be the integration of the matrix coefficients over $H(k_v)$, i.e.